 Appalachian Watershed Research Group

-The Appalachian Watershed Research Group was initiated ten years ago by a group of Ohio University faculty and staff from the Voinovich School of Leadership and Public Affairs.
+The Appalachian Watershed Research Group was initiated in 2001 by a group of Ohio University faculty and staff from the Voinovich School of Leadership and Public Affairs.
 The group provides interdisciplinary, high-quality, applications-based watershed research for the benefit of the region.
 These research projects are designed to provide students with innovative learning opportunities while also solving real-world problems.

-Core competencies of this group include stream water chemistry monitoring, fish and invertebrate assessment, fluvial geomorphology, sediment studies; stream attainment analyses, load/concentration calculations, and the linking of data to decision-making tools through the use of reports, charts, maps and graphs.
+Core competencies of this group include stream water chemistry monitoring, fish and invertebrate assessment, biomonitoring using periphyton, sediment studies, stream attainment analyses, load/concentration calculations, and the linking of data to decision-making tools through the use of reports, charts, maps and graphs.
 The group also provides related training for watershed officials, wildlife professionals, and local government entities.
 Most activities are customized, in collaboration with stakeholders, to meet their needs.
-Wherever possible, the group strives to include students in the project work as a means for providing them with experience that demonstrates teamwork, builds leadership skills, and integrates teaching and learning.
+The group strives to include students in the project work such as: water quality sampling, watershed characterization, biomonitoring, and environmental education.
+These projects allow students an experience that demonstrates teamwork, builds leadership skills, and integrates teaching and learning.

 The Appalachian Watershed Research Group has a history of providing technical assistance to watershed groups throughout Appalachia Ohio, primarily focusing on the detrimental impact to streams from abandoned coal mines.
 Watershed groups in this area have benefited from Ohio University student, faculty, and Voinovich School staff research, water quality data collection and analysis leading to acid mine drainage abatement and treatment (AMDAT) plans, geographical information systems (GIS) mapping, development and creation of water quality database systems, creation of watershed websites, and watershed coordination.

-For more information about the Nonpoint Source Monitoring Annual Reporting System, please visit www.watersheddata.com.
+For more information about the Annual Stream Health Reporting System, please visit www.watersheddata.com.

 For more information contact: Jennifer Bowman, email@example.com, 740-597-3101